 Where is Mrs Macquarie’s Point?

 This is the spot for party lovers on a budget who have plenty of time to spare.
-This is not a good place if you don’t like crowds, but if you do you have found your home!
+This is not a good place if you don’t like crowds, but if you do, you have found your home!
 With a few thousand people waiting for the action to begin the mood is great.
 Despite the crowded conditions, everyone is generally very well-behaved, good numbers of security staff and no byo alcohol help on that front.
 Overall I would describe the atmosphere as friendly although it can get a little rowdy later in the day.
 We witnessed a couple of young ladies from the UK who had had a little too much sun (or beer? who’s to say) decide they need to dance topless!

 What is available at the site?

 Food and drink are on sale, standard festival fare, noodles, wraps and the like at gourmet prices.
 Beers are pricey but there was a refund on bottles to encourage returns.
 Wine was only available in 1-litre tetra packs but from memory but it was surprisingly good.

 You can bring in all your own food and non-alcoholic drinks but no glass.
 You are searched on entry and they do take things away so it’s best just to follow the rules.

 Would I do it again?

-Too many people, pretty disgraceful portable toilets, overpriced drinks and long entry queues and this is my favourite place to watch the New Year’s Eve fireworks display in Sydney.
+Wall to wall people, pretty disgraceful portable toilets, overpriced drinks and long entry queues and yet for many years this was my favourite place to watch the New Year’s Eve fireworks display in Sydney.

-The older I get though the more I think it’s worth getting organised and coughing up the big bucks for one of the Royal Botanic Gardens tickets that offer the same view with the addition of a 5-course meal, a dance floor and a seat.
-For anyone on a budget it really does not get any better than this provided you can get a spot away from the tree cover.
+The older I get though the more I think it’s worth getting organised and coughing up the big bucks for one of the Royal Botanic Gardens ticketed areas that offer a slightly better view sans trees, and the addition of a 5-course meal, a dance floor and a seat.
+For anyone on a budget though it really does not get any better than this, provided you can get a spot away from the tree cover.